 However, some questions will require you to read the whole passage and understand its organization.
 Question 4 requires you to know the context of the sentence to choose the right word.
 Question 5 requires you to understand the point of the paragraph so that you can determine the most logical flow.

--knowing grammatical rules is still important.
-The specific rules tested have changed to emphasize puncutation and common English usage rather than tricky subject/verb agreement and dangling modifiers.
+Knowing grammatical rules is still important.
+The specific rules tested have changed to emphasize punctuation and common English usage rather than tricky subject/verb agreement and dangling modifiers.

 Overal Gist of Changes

 - The essay is now 50 minutes long instead of 25 minutes.

 - It gives a passage written by an author who is taking a stance on an issue.
 The student's job is to analyze how the author builds the argument.

 - The essay is scored on a scale of 2-8 on each of Reading, Analysis, and Writing.
 This is not combined with the Reading and Writing section score of 800.

 Greater emphasis on: analyzing an argument; understanding how evidence and rhetorical devices contribute to an argument.

 Lesser emphasis on: answering a theoretical prompt; coming up with your own evidence to support your thesis.

 Questions You'll Never See Again